jordy248/jordy248-pelican/content/fivethirtyeight_riddler_2019-09-30.md

          win_rate = n_wins / n_games)
 ```

-And with the final runs of the seemingly never-ending Riddler Fall Classic, we have the following:
+And with the final runs of the seemingly never-ending Riddler Fall Classic tallied, we have the following:

 |team        | n_games | n_wins| win_rate|
 |:-----------|--------:|------:|--------:|